 Isidro MarquésPropietario y director

 Isidro Marqués is passionate about restaurants, and not only from the business point of view.
 He also loves its heart: the kitchen.
 He first came into contact with gastronomy at the Hofmann, where he studied everything he needed to become a chef.
-After various adventures in the kitchens of several restaurants, he opened Tantarantana more than 15 years ago (2001), which is the first restaurant in the series that makes up the San Telmo Group today: Café San Telmo (2006), El Canalla (2011), Palosanto ( 2014), Kokka (2015) and Big Kokka (2017) – the latter three in a partnership with the Derby Hotels group.
+After various adventures in the kitchens of several restaurants, he opened Tantarantana more than 15 years ago (2001), which is the first restaurant in the series that makes up the San Telmo Group today: Café San Telmo (2006), El Canalla (2011), Palosanto ( 2014) and Kokka (2015) – the latter two in a partnership with the Derby Hotels group.

 Q: A lot of people are surprised to discover that your first contact with hostelry was when you learnt to cook at the Hofmann.
 Tell us about the kitchens where you trained after you have finished those studies.